dioxmio/ga_pr-limit/README.md

 # ga_pr-limit
 Creating an action to block the number of PRs any team member can use.

-The motivation behind this action is to limit the number of PRs any contributor can work on.
+The motivation behind this action is to limit the number of PRs any actor can work on.
 This action puts a limit to multitasking and put the focus on ownership on already opened PRS.

-If an author exceeds that limit the PR will be automatically closed and a comment will be added to it.
+If an actor exceeds that limit the PR will be automatically closed and a comment will be added to it.

 ## Arguments